Olegna09/entra-id-identity-governance-lab/README.md

 ## 📌 Summary

 Secure deprovisioning is a critical component of identity lifecycle management.
 By implementing a structured, automated, and auditable process, Gelo Retail Group ensures that access is properly terminated, risks are minimized, and compliance requirements are met in a hybrid identity environment.

+## 🔑 Key Takeaways from the Project

+### 1. IAM design must be intentional, not reactive
+Identity architecture should be driven by business processes, not assumptions.
+If your provisioning and access model isn’t aligned with real-world scenarios (joiners, movers, leavers, incidents), it will fail under pressure.
+Governance only works when it’s backed by enforceable policy and repeatable workflows—not ad hoc decisions.

+---

+### 2. Manual processes don’t scale—and they silently introduce risk
+I didn’t heavily automate this project, and that gap was obvious by the end.

+- Manual provisioning increases the probability of misconfiguration
+- Repetitive tasks don’t just waste time—they degrade consistency
+- At scale, “just this once” becomes systemic risk

+Automation isn’t about convenience—it’s about **control, consistency, and auditability**.

+---

+### 3. Identity lifecycle management is where security actually lives
+Security isn’t just onboarding and offboarding.

+It’s about:

+- Enforcing least privilege continuously, not just at account creation
+- Preventing orphaned accounts after role changes or exits
+- Actively controlling privilege creep over time

+If lifecycle governance is weak, everything else becomes a compensating control.

+---

+### 4. Zero Trust is not optional—it’s the baseline
+This project didn’t fully implement Conditional Access, but it made one thing clear: perimeter-based thinking is obsolete.

+Access decisions must continuously evaluate:

+- Who the user is
+- What device they’re using
+- Where they’re coming from
+- What they’re trying to access

+Anything less is implicit trust—and implicit trust is the problem.

+---

+### 5. The real shift is mindset, not tooling
+Tools like Microsoft Entra ID are just enablers.
+The real challenge is thinking in terms of:

+- "How do I reduce standing access?"
+- "How do I make every JML event secure by default?"
+- "How do I remove human dependency from critical identity processes?"

+That’s the difference between configuring a system and **engineering identity governance**.